 Not naming the coffee from the Antioquia region as part of the Paisa gastronomy would be sacrilege.
 Coffee is almost a national drink, and it is an important part of the Antioquian culture.
 For many years, the economy of this region depended solely on the harvest and export of coffee, although today this dependence has decreased.
 However, enjoying delicious local coffee will never go out of style.

 If you are a Coffee Fan you Must Visit Emblematic Places

-A very popular place in the city is the Coffee Laboratory, which is a modern space that promotes the consumption of organic coffee of superior quality.
-In this place you will be able to observe the roasting of the coffee.
-They offer a variety of options from the different Municipalities, products of Antioquia and the so-called Coffee Axis.
+A very popular place in the city is the El Laboratorio de Cafe, which is a modern space that promotes the consumption of high quality organic coffee.
+In this place, you will be able to observe the roasting of the coffee.
+They offer a variety of options from the different municipalities, products of Antioquia and the so-called Coffee Triangle.
 It is very interesting to know the history that revolves around the coffee culture, as well as the rigorous process of planting, harvesting and preparation.

 An Important Culinary Recognition with a Paisa Accent

-You can check the award for yourself at:
+You can see details of the award here: